What are fringe benefits?

 What is a fringe benefit?

-The term fringe benefit was originally an umbrella term for any benefit that isn’t considered traditional.
-Many businesses offer traditional employee benefits like group health insurance, dental insurance, vision insurance, life insurance, or retirement.
+The term fringe benefit was initially an umbrella term for any benefit that isn’t considered traditional.
+Many businesses offer traditional employee benefits like group health insurance, dental insurance, vision insurance, life insurance, and retirement.
+Organizations began to introduce additional benefits to attract and retain talented employees.
+Now, fringe benefits are synonymous with employee benefits.

 Looking to improve your employee retention?